 Let’s do the math…

-Looking at the sample timelines, you’ll need to set aside about 1 hour after your Ceremony for family portraits, wedding party photos, and bride & groom portraits.
-Ideally, these will take place in the best light possible, ending about 15 minutes before sunset.
+Looking at our sample timelines, you’ll need to set aside about 1 hour after your Ceremony for family portraits, wedding party photos, and bride & groom portraits.
+Ideally, these will take place in the best light possible, ending 15-30 minutes before sunset.

-This means that if you start your Ceremony about 1 hour and 45 minutes before sunset, your photographer will love you, and you’ll get awesome, backlit, golden portraits!
+This means that you should start your Ceremony 2 to 1.75 hours before sunset.
+Do this, and your photographer will love you.
+AND you’ll get awesome, backlit, golden portraits! 🙌